Stefan0436/CMD-R/README.md

 1. Clone the git using the command `git clone https://github.com/Stefan0436/CMD-R.git`
 2. Enter the cloned repo by running `cd CMD-R`
 3. Mark `configure` as executable by running `chmod +x ./configure`
-4. Configure the project and download dependencies by running `./configure`
+4. Configure the project and download C# dependencies by running `./configure`
 5. Build the project by running `make`

 ### Optional steps (to run or install the bot)